tankche1/compsci682-fa20.github.io/notes/colab-tutorial.md

   <img src='/assets/colab-tutorial/check.png'>
 </div>

 In order to load data, you need to mount your Google Drive using following command.
-Note that you need to do this evertime you open a .ipynb file with Colab.
+Note that you need to do this every time you open a .ipynb file with Colab.
 ```
 import os
 print(os.getcwd())